 The trick is to start with quality plants, so here are two you can count on:

-Galanthus nivalis is the most common variety and grows to around 3–6 inches (7–15 cm) tall, and blooms between January and May in the temperate regions in the northern hemisphere.
+Galanthus nivalis is the most common variety and grows to around three to six inches (seven to 15 cm) tall, and blooms between January and May in the temperate regions in the northern hemisphere.

 This type has smaller blossoms and a light fragrance and is hardy to Zone 3.